Sounds and Stories collection

 Immediate Source of Acquisition

 Materials in support of the oral histories were collected primarily by archivist Elizabeth Schaaf from approximately 1996 to 2007.
 Many photographs were acquired by donation from participants in the project or were created to document the exhibit.
-Some photographs were gathered from existing collections in the Peabody Archives, including the Peabody Institute photographs collection, the Fleagle/Henderson collection, and the Andrew Pope collection.
+Some photographs were gathered from existing collections in the Peabody Archives, including the Peabody Institute photographs collection and the Fleagle/Henderson collection.